fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd26.md

                     - Rapure tells us
                         - The Lieutenant's Quarters to the East (Old Town Sector) is a good place to buy clothing & weapons
                         - He can usually be found in his keep
-                        - The location of a cemetary
+                        - The location of a cemetery
                         - We are currently in the trade district
                     - Rapure takes Narbec's Warhose & chariot
                 - We send Thor & Harix with some of the horses to find a stable to for horses, and an inn for us to stay at